-The bill would shift the source of funds for the Schools Development Authority's administrative, non-project insurance, operating, and other expenses to undertake school facilities projects from bond proceeds to State appropriations.
+During years in which the Economic Development Authority issues bonds to finance school facilities projects and transfers the proceeds of those bonds to the Schools Development Authority, this bill would shift the source of funds for certain administrative, non-project insurance, operating, and other expenses of the Schools Development Authority to undertake school facilities projects from bond proceeds to State appropriations.
 To fund this requirement of the bill, the OLS estimates an increase in State expenditures of at least \$15 million.
 This estimate is based on figures noted in public budget documents included in Schools Development Authority board meeting agenda materials, which detail the amounts dedicated for employee salary and benefit costs charged to school facilities projects.
 In addition to figures on salary and benefit costs charged to school facilities projects, the materials indicate that the authority's remaining operating expenses, which are not charged to school facilities projects, have averaged approximately \$17.18 million since calendar year 2019.
 It is possible that a portion of these costs would also be covered by State appropriations, but the OLS is uncertain of the extent to which these other operating costs would be funded by the State as a result of the bill.
 The OLS further notes that the amount also likely does not completely account for potential costs to the Schools Development Authority in establishing an Office of Contracting Accountability, as required by the bill, and the cost of additional administrative and regulatory functions the authority would assume as a result of other provisions in the bill.

-The OLS also notes that the bill requires that the administrative, non-project insurance, operating, and other expenses of the Economic Development Authority to undertake the financing of school facilities projects would be funded through State appropriations.
+The OLS also notes that the bill requires that certain administrative, non-project insurance, operating, and other expenses of the Economic Development Authority to undertake the financing of school facilities projects would be funded through State appropriations.
 The costs of funding the authority's operations in this regard are indeterminate.